 - Once done take the pot out and rest it on the top of your stovetop for 15 minutes covered.
 You want your meat to be really tender and resting will help with that.

-- Serve rice and meat with some vegetables with pan juices spooned on top for best results.
+- Serve rice and meat with some vegetables and Dutch Oven bread, with pan juices spooned on top for best results.

 Then open, fluff your rice and shred or slice your pork roast into servings.